adamlack/metarchart/README.md

 # metarchart
-A Flask web app for plotting METAR data using Bokeh.
+A web app for plotting METAR data.

 This tool allows you to visualise the meteorological variables reported in Meteorological Aerodrome Reports (METARs).